 If you’re too humble to identify your strengths on your own, enlist the help of people who you know best.
 Ask your partner, friends, and family members what they believe your biggest strengths are.
 You’d be surprised at how many strengths you actually have but never paid attention to.

 Gather this data from your loved ones and analyze it.
-If a particular trait or skill comes up often then that’s probably a major strength of yours.
+If a particular trait or skill comes up often then that’s probably a significant strength of yours.

 In the event that you’re too shy or self-conscious to ask the people you love for compliments, just ask one person.
 Ask someone who knows you better than anyone else on this planet what your strengths are, and believe them when they tell you how amazing you are.